Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

 The text on the left side of the arrow, is called the left-hand side (LHS).

 The text to the right of the arrow is the definition of LHS.
-It is called the right-hand side (RHS) and consists of soem mixture of tokens, lexemes, and references to other abstractions.
+It is called the right-hand side (RHS) and consists of some mixture of tokens, lexemes, and references to other abstractions.

 Altogether, the definition is called the rule/production.

-Abstractions, seen using '<>', are often called nonterminal symbols, where as lexemes and tokens of the rules are called terminal symbols.
+Abstractions, seen using '<>', are often called non-terminal symbols, where as lexemes and tokens of the rules are called terminal symbols.
 A BNF description or grammar, is a collection of rules.

 #### 3.3.1.4 Describing Lists

-Variable-lenght lists in math is often written using ellipsis.
+Variable-length lists in math is often written using ellipsis.
 BNF does not use this, the alternative is recursion.
 A rule is recursive if LHS appears in its RHS.

         <ident_list> -> identifier
-                      | identifer, <ident_list>
+                      | identifier, <ident_list>

 #### 3.3.1.5 Grammars and Derivations

-A special nonterminal of the grammar is called the start symbol.
+A special non-terminal of the grammar is called the start symbol.
 This sequence of rule application is called a derivation.

 ![Example of grammar using BNF](images/Example_3.1.png)

 ![Example of a derivation using the grammar](images/Example_3.1_derivation.png)

 The derivation in the example shows using the grammar to get to the sentence: 'begin A = B + C; B = C end'.
 Each of the strings in the derivation is called a sentential form.
-In this derivation, the replaced nonterminal is always the leftmost-nonterminal; this is called leftmost derivations.
+In this derivation, the replaced non-terminal is always the leftmost-non-terminal; this is called leftmost derivations.

 #### 3.3.1.6 Parse Trees